lucpoisson/GiantStep/README.md

   <img src="https://github.com/lucpoisson/OneStepAtATime/blob/main/figures/stairway.png" height="470" />
 </p>

-## Structure --- Under construction ---
+## Structure
-The repository will be updated with clean code and explanations in the shortest delay.
+The repository will be updated with more codes and explanations in the shortest delay.

-The repository will be structured as follows:
+The repository is structured as follows:

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|